National ParkRx Initiative Communications Guidelines

 The National ParkRx Initiative was created to promote lessons learned and promising practices within the growing movement of prescribing parks.
 Resources listed below are provided free of charge to coordinate communication from different Park Prescription programs.

 ParkRx Logo Usage

 The National ParkRx Initiative's logo was intended to be used as a universal Park Prescription program marker.
-All agencies that have Park Prescription programs are allowed to modify the current Initiative logo to fit their individual program needs.
-The Initiative encourages the addition of a location for a custom logo instead of an agency.
-The preferred font is Century Gothic.
+All agencies that have Park Prescription programs are allowed to modify the current initiative logo to fit their individual program needs.
+To further tailor this logo to your agency’s needs, please add your agency location.
+The font used in this logo is Century Gothic.
 Please don't modify the original logo sequence ("ParkRx") or width-height ratio.
 Click here to download the .png and .ai files of the National ParkRx Initiative logo.

 To create concentrated social media messaging, the National ParkRx Initiative encourages all Park Prescription programs to use the hashtag #ParkRx, not #ParksRx or #ParkPrescriptions.
 Social media graphics are periodically created and added to this site.
-Every agency is enouraged to use the graphics.
+All agencies encouraged to use the graphics.